daniel-rusu/pods4k/immutable-arrays/README.md

 // auto-boxing since println accepts a variable of type Any println(names)

+// Avoid println auto-boxing by calling toString() explicitly but the benefit is negligible if it's not in a loop println(names.toString()) // no auto-boxing since we're not passing the immutable array itself

-// Even though we're explicitly specifying the ImmutableArray type as the generic type, remember that the ArrayList
+// Even though we're explicitly specifying the ImmutableArray type as the generic type, the ArrayList
 // class itself isn't hardcoded to work with immutable arrays, so each immutable array must be auto-boxed val arrays = ArrayList<ImmutableArray<String>>() arrays += names // auto-boxing due to generics

-// auto-boxing because the immutable array is used as a generic receiver fun <T> T.genericExtensionFunction() {
+// auto-boxing because the immutable array is used as a generic receiver names.genericExtensionFunction()

+fun <T> T.genericExtensionFunction() {
     // ...
 }

-names.genericExtensionFunction()
 ```

 The overhead of auto-boxing the entire array is identical to that of autoboxing a single primitive `Double` value.
 Since
 this is referring to the entire immutable array, the memory or performance overhead of this operation is negligible in
-most scenarios.
-Normally auto-boxing can have a large memory or performance impact when auto-boxing many values like
+most scenarios unless it's part of a tight inner loop.
+Normally auto-boxing can have a large memory or performance
-what happens with read-only lists.
-However, in this case the immutable array itself is auto-boxed into a single tiny
+impact when auto-boxing many values like what happens with read-only lists.
+However, in this case the immutable array
-wrapper without auto-boxing any of the array elements.
+itself is auto-boxed into a single tiny wrapper without auto-boxing any of the elements.

 For optimal performance, we recommend using the immutable array types for everything that expects to work with
 immutable arrays as this avoids auto-boxing.
-However, passing immutable arrays to generic inline functions as the
+Passing immutable arrays to generic inline functions as the generic type
-generic type avoids auto-boxing since the generic parameter becomes strongly typed when inlined into the call site.
+also avoids auto-boxing since the generic parameter is replaced at compile time.

 </details>